-You can substitute lots of other types of citrus for clementines – like oranges (navel, blood, Cara Cara), mandarine oranges, pomelos, or kumquats.
-I do not recommend substituting lemons or limes for clementines though, they are not sweet enough and will make your recipe too sour.
+You can substitute lots of other types of citrus for clementines – like oranges (navel, blood, Cara Cara), clementines, pomelos, or kumquats.
+I do not recommend substituting lemons or limes for oranges though, they are not sweet enough and will make your recipe too sour.

 What can I substitute for almond flour?

 You can substitute all-purpose flour for almond flour or you can make your own almond flour with blanched almonds.

 If you’re trying to cut back on sugar, you don’t need to make the glaze for this cake.

 I tried to keep the sugar to a minimum in the actual cake, so a sugary glaze wouldn’t be overkill, but it’s not absolutely necessary.
 In fact, if you want to serve this cake for breakfast, I’d leave off the glaze.

 - Use an aluminum bundt pan – I personally love Nordic Ware’s bundt pans.
 They have adorable seasonal ones too!

 - Gently tap your pan on a counter once you’ve added all the batter – this will allow it to release air bubbles.